markodju18/markodju18/README.md

-- 👋 Hi, I’m Marko Djuric, self-taught MERN Stack Developer.
+- 👋 Hi, I’m Marko Djuric, self-taught Frontend Developer.
 I am coming from Serbia.
 - 👀 I’m interested in learning new and improving my current programming knowledge.
 - 🌱 This is the place where I'll be posting the projects I'll be working on.
 - 📫 How to reach me: https://markodju.netlify.app/